irisfaustina/langchain-playground/README.md

 ## langchain-playground

-Featured frameworks are Langchain for invoking LLMs, Langgraph for agentic architecture, and Langsmith for orchestration.
+Featured frameworks below are Langchain for invoking LLMs, Langgraph for agentic architecture, and Langsmith for orchestration.

 1. Chat models and prompts: Build a simple LLM application with prompt templates and chat models.
 2. Semantic search: Build a semantic search engine over a PDF with document loaders, embedding models, and vector stores.